garrandall/popular-music-data/tracks/clap-back-ja-rule.md

 Yeah, yeah.. haha yeah!
 I gotta get my headphones
-All my gangsta niggaz is in the building on this one!
+All my gangsta niggas is in the building on this one!
 You know!
 Yeah yeah ya know
-It's real!!
+It's real!
 Hussein what's happ'nin nigga?
-I see you, aight Shadow what's poppin BLAT!!
+I see you, aight Shadow what's poppin BLAT!
 Haha haha, yeah my nigga O-1 in the motherfucking house Jody in the house (Jody Mack!)
 My nigga Cadillac, Gotti what up!?!
 Blackchild what up!?!
-I'd like to welcome all my niggaz
+I'd like to welcome all my niggas
 To the world famous Murda Inc. Show
-Big shout to all my Queens niggaz in Staten Island Niggaz in Uptown, niggaz in Brooklyn niggaz
+Big shout to all my Queens niggas in Staten Island Niggas in Uptown, niggas in Brooklyn niggas
-All my Bronx niggaz yeah, all my Jersey niggaz! you know?
+All my Bronx niggas yeah, all my Jersey niggas! you know?
-We doing it real big right here! all my money niggaz This shit commentated on the one's and two's!
+We doing it real big right here! all my money niggas This shit commentated on the one's and two's!
 They call me the Mighty Rule! how ya living?
 This real shit we talking
-I wanna ask all my gangsta niggaz a real question (holla back) What do you do - when niggaz spit at you?!
+I wanna ask all my gangsta niggas a real question (holla back) What do you do - when niggas spit at you?!

 Clap back, we gon' clap back
 We gon' clap back, we gon' clap back
-(Let's take 'em to war niggaz!)
+(Let's take 'em to war niggas!)
 We gon' clap back, we gon' clap back
 We gon' clap back, we gon' clap back
-(Let's take 'em to war niggaz)
+(Let's take 'em to war niggas)
 We gon' clap back, we gon' clap back
 We gon' clap back, we gon' clap back
-(Let's take 'em to war niggaz!)
+(Let's take 'em to war niggas!)
 We gon' clap back, we gon' clap back
 We gon' clap back, we gon' clap back
-(Let's take 'em to war niggaz)
+(Let's take 'em to war niggas)
 We gon' clap back, we gon' clap back